 Credit challenges

-- " Asset quality may deteriorate due to the economic impact of the coronavirus, but from a strong base. - " Underlying revenue growth expected to be constrained by competition and margin pressure in a low interest rate environment.
+- " Asset quality may deteriorate as rising interest rates and high inflation leads to a rise in loan delinquencies, albeit from very low levels. - " Underlying revenue growth expected to be constrained by competition and slowing credit growth.

 Rating outlook